-So it’s no coincidence that almost half of all home fires occur in December, January, and February.
 Stationary or portable space heaters pose a significant fire hazard and 86% of home heating fire deaths.
-Even a small chimney fire can have a costly impact; loss of valuable property, displacement, and possible injury, not to mention the expense of repairs and clean-ups.
-Protect your home with good home insurance and keep your family safe this winter with our preventative measures!
+Even a small chimney fire can have a costly impact; loss of valuable property, displacement, and possible injury, not to mention expensive home damage and restoration.
+Protect your home with good home insurance and keep your family safe this winter with our supplemental heating safety tips!

 - Place carbon monoxide and smoke detectors on every level of your home.